-The attachable humidifier is intended for non-invasive use only.
+The humidifier is intended to humidify the patient air.
+It is intended for non-invasive use only.

 The humidifier is intended for stationary use and requires a connection to the Mains power supply to work.
 During mobile use of the Vivo 1, remove the humidifier water chamber and insert the air bypass unit.